erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 **PINS**

 Pinterest has a lot of good qualities.
 Social media pairs well with ad revenue.
 Growing monthly active users.
-Popular with Gen Z youths.
+Popular with the highly desired Gen Z youths segment.
 Building AI ad tools for businesses to market on their platform.
 I always thought I'd see this stock pop but it didn't materialize.
-I would get back to breakeven, only to be down 30-40% on the position 6 months later.
-This happened multiple times.
+I would get back to breakeven, only to be down 30-40% on the position 6 months later.This happened multiple times.
 I closed out for ~$300 loss.
 Now it will probably see that upward price movement that I waited 4 years to never see.
 One problem was my initial entry was in 2021, an ill-fated year for stock picking.
 I bought the dip, but not enough to ever get into serious profits on a position that never rose above $2,000.

 **FSLR**